salonbooking/salonbooking/readme.txt

 1. Upload `salon-free` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
-1. Go to Salon > Settings to complete your salon’s settings
+1. Go to Salon > Settings to complete your salonâ€™s settings